emberjs/rfcs/text/0000-ember-data-links-meta-improvements.md

 # Unresolved questions

+- what is the API to load a link?
 - since multiple "locations" of meta will be supported, there needs to be a new hook only within the `RESTSerializer` to extract record/document level meta, additionally to the `extractMeta` hook, which is invoked with the whole